 JSON Formatter & Validator

-Paste JSON to format with proper indentation or minify to a single line.
-Invalid JSON shows the exact error.
+Paste JSON to pretty-print it with 2-space, 4-space, or tab indentation, or minify it to a single line.
+Invalid JSON shows the exact parser error and character position.

 What Is JSON and Why Format It?

-JSON (JavaScript Object Notation) is the lingua franca of the web.
-Every API you've ever used almost certainly speaks JSON.
-It's human-readable in theory, but in practice, minified JSON from an API response is a wall of brackets, commas, and nested objects that makes your eyes bleed.
-That's where formatting comes in.
+JSON (JavaScript Object Notation) is the common data format for web APIs.
+It is human-readable in theory, but minified JSON from an API response can be a wall of brackets, commas, and nested objects.
+Formatting makes that structure visible.

 Pretty-printing JSON adds indentation and line breaks so you can actually see the structure.
 Nested objects become obvious.
 Missing commas jump out.
 A 500-character blob becomes a clear, scannable tree.
 It's the difference between reading a paragraph with no spaces and reading one with proper formatting.